cwalk/CapacitiveTouchLamp/README.md

 Meanwhile, the Arduino, which is connected to the Pi through Serial, recieves that and will play a lighting animation that correlates to the audio file, with precise timing to the length of the audio file.

+My code uses pins 0, 4, 6, 10, and 11 for sensing touch from the MPR121 capacitive touch sensor.

 ## Circuit Diagram

 Here is the circuit diagram I made.